Workforce Services for Immigrant and Refugee Job Seekers

 Local Services in the Chicago Area

-Job seekers can contact with a Career Pathway Navigator for assistance in Chicago or visit one of the Centers listed below.
-Additional service providers stand ready to help empower new arrivals by connecting them to Illinois' workforce opportunities.
-Search here for additional locations.
+Job seekers can contact a Career Pathway Navigator for assistance in Chicago or visit their nearest Illinois workNet American Job Center.
+Service providers across Illinois are ready to support job seekers by connecting them to the state’s workforce opportunities.
+Find a location near you using the Service Finder.

 Watch a brief video to learn how the American Job Center Chicago and Cook County Network can help you: